Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Super-convergence result for HMM and TPFA schemes

 \end{theorem}

-\begin{remark}[Super-convergence for $\mathbb{RT}_0$] The $\mathbb{RT}_0$--$\mathbb{P}_0$ mixed finite element method is a particular instance of an HMM scheme with $(\x_K)_{K\in\mesh}$ being the centers of mass of the cells \cite{CAN08}.
+\begin{remark}[Super-convergence for $\mathbb{RT}_0$] The $\mathbb{RT}_0$--$\mathbb{P}_0$ mixed finite element me\-thod is a particular instance of an HMM scheme with $(\x_K)_{K\in\mesh}$ being the centers of mass of the cells \cite{CAN08}.
 Hence, Theorem \ref{th-supercv-HMM-group} with the trivial patching $\groupcell=\mesh$ yields a super-convergence result for the $\mathbb{RT}_0$--$\mathbb{P}_0$ scheme.
 This result was previously established in \cite{DM85}. \end{remark}

 \begin{proof}